wandb/docs/docs/guides/integrations/prompts/quickstart.md

         pass
 ```

-Once each Agent execution completes, all calls in your LangChain object are logged to Weights & Biases
+Once each Agent execution completes, Weights & Biases logs all calls in your LangChain object.

 ### 5. View the trace in Weights & Biases